 Most routers automatically select a suitable channel for you, but you may face signals congestion if nearby wireless networks also use the same channel.

 We hope that these quick fixes assist you in improving your Wi-Fi performance.
 Always run an internet speed test before blaming your Wi-Fi.
-If it does not match with your internet bill, then it is time to choose a better internet service like Mediacom high speed internet.
+If it does not match with your internet bill, then it is time to choose a better internet service.